RobSumner/PracOpt/README.rst

-PracOpt ("Practical" + "Optimisation") is a set of tools for solving practical optimisation problems, based upon the 4M17 lecture series given by Geoff Parks at the University of Cambridge.
+PracOpt ("Practical" + "Optimisation") is a set of tools for solving practical optimisation problems, based upon the 4M17 lecture series given by Dr Geoff Parks at the University of Cambridge.

 Getting Started: